Close

 SECONDARY PROTECTIVE CLOTHING

 Secondary protective clothing is all-day or everyday clothing and is the last line of defence for the body should the primary protective clothing fails.
 Ideally, the clothing should be flame-resistant and the selection criteria should be based on primarily protection followed by comfort and then value.
-Historically heavy cotton fabrics (non-flame resistant) have been the minimum standard, however there are now various FR Fabrics available including high performance specialty blends for specific applications.
+Historically heavy cotton fabrics (non-flame resistant) have been the minimum standard, however, there are now various FR Fabrics available including high-performance specialty blends for specific applications.
 There are two types of fire-resistant (FR) fabrics used in Secondary Protective Clothing:

 Treated FR Fabrics